 After termination of an employee, director or consultant, he or she may exercise his or her option for the period of time stated in the option agreement.
 Generally, if termination is due to death or disability, the option will remain exercisable for 12 months.
-In all other cases, the option will generally remain exercised later than the expiration of its term.
+In all other cases, the option will generally remain exercisable for three months.
+However, an option generally may not be exercised later than the expiration of its term.